-I am an urban sociologist who studies interactions between social understandings of nature and processes of urbanization, and an Assistant Professor of Sociology at the University of California, Santa Cruz.
+I am an urban sociologist and Assistant Professor of Sociology at the University of California, Santa Cruz.

-My research engages with urban and environmental sociology, geography, and sociology of knowledge, and draws on visual, historical, and ethnographic methods.
+My research explores the relationship between ideas about nature and urbanization from historical, theoretical, and ethnographic perspectives.
 I am interested in how ideas about nature are formed, the social conflicts they produce, and how they are deployed to influence the built environment.

 I received my PhD in Sociology from New York University and hold a BA from Vassar College.
 Before returning to graduate school, I worked for five years with the New York City Department of Parks & Recreation, primarily on issues of participatory design, immigration, and public space use.